nwisniowski/dataStructures_Algorithms/README.md

 # dataStructures_Algorithms

-This directory contains assignments for Data Structures and Algorithms class.
+This directory contains assignments written in C++ for Data Structures and Algorithms class.

 Important topics are listed below: